SEARCH RFS:

 Green tea extract is a promising longevity supplement.
 A ton of clinical studies suggest it benefits heart health, blood sugar regulation, metabolic health, skin health, exercise performance, and cancer prevention.

-While it’s not a replacement for a whole-food diet, regular exercise, and good quality sleep, taking GTE can complement a healthy lifestyle.
+While it can’t replace a whole-food diet, regular exercise, and good quality sleep, GTE can complement a healthy lifestyle.

 About the Author